 Before You Go

-Firstly, you want to check that where you intend to stay allows pets.
-There are some parks that do not allow pets on site or have conditions that may apply.
+Firstly, you want to check that where you intend to stay will allow your pet.
+There are some parks that do not allow pets on-site or have conditions that may apply.
 National parks often do not allow domestic animals, so make sure you do some research before you head off and know what rules apply.

 Ensure your dog is up to date with vaccinations, flea and tick treatments and any other medication they need.
-Your pooch will be exposed to new environments and potentially other unvaccinated dogs so it’s best to be covered.
+Your pooch will be exposed to new environments and potentially other unvaccinated dogs so it’s best to be covered for as many situations as possible.

 Update the details on your dog’s identification tag and microchip.
 If your pet runs off you want to make sure they can be returned to you as easily as possible.
 It might even be worth including a temporary tag with the details of your campsite so they can be returned as quickly as possible.

-Know what agitates your dog and how to control them if the situation arises.
-If your dog does not respond well to new people or other dogs, it might be best to leave your pooch at home.
+Know what agitates your dog and how to control them if the situation arises (or how to avoid the situation altogether).
+If your dog does not respond well to new people, other dogs or unfamiliar environments, it might be best to leave your pooch at home.
 If your dog tends to bark a lot make sure you take steps to ensure they do not disrupt other campers at night.

 What to Pack